adpthegreat/A-Lot-Of-Crust/channels/README.md

 - Unless you specify that `T` is `?Sized` then `T` has to be Sized

-- the Sender thread is distinguished from the Reciver with types
+- the Sender thread is distinguished from the Receiver with types

 The channel Object owns the data in it, when you Send data and you don't receive it, the channel makes sure the data gets dropped